The benefits of living in a retirement village

 2. Low maintenance lifestyle

-Because a retirement community is purpose-built, the homes can help to relieve some of the difficulty, stress and potential danger that comes with maintaining a house as you get older.
+Because a retirement community is purpose-built, the homes can help to relieve some of the difficulty, stress and potentially danger that comes with maintaining a house as you get older.
 These properties are designed to be easily maintained, you don't need to worry about paying the utility bills, and the common areas are looked after by the operator.

 When it's time to go on holidays, it's easy to lock up, relax and enjoy your vacation.